Clare College, Cambridge: Student life

 Clare is known as a musical college in Cambridge.
 Its choir has performed all over the world.
 Clare College Music Society is well known, particularly the orchestra.
 As well as jazz and comedy nights, Clare is known for Clare Ents, a student night held every Friday in term time.
-The night is popular with students across the university and in the past it has hosted such acts as Tinie Tempah, Bombay Bicycle Club and Chase and Status.
+The night is popular among students across the university, and in the past, it has hosted acts such as Tinie Tempah, Bombay Bicycle Club, and Chase & Status.

 The college's student newspaper is called Clareification.

 Clare hosts an annual May Ball, during which the college is lavishly decorated.

-Clare holds an annual May ball on the Monday of May Week in the middle of June.
+Clare holds an annual May Ball on the Monday of May Week in the middle of June.

 Clare Boat Club

 Clare Boat Club is the rowing club for current members of Clare College.
 There is a separate club, De Burgh Boat Club, for alumni.
 In 2012, Clare Boat Club had the highest membership relative to the size of its student body of any college-affiliated boat club in Cambridge, fielding six men's VIIIs in the May Bumps competition.